mitogen-hq/mitogen/docs/ansible.rst

 * **Fewer writes to the target filesystem occur**.
 In typical configurations, Ansible repeatedly rewrites and extracts ZIP files to multiple temporary directories on the target.
-Security issues relating to temporarily files in cross-account scenarios are entirely avoided.
+Security issues relating to temporary files in cross-account scenarios are entirely avoided.

 The effect is most potent on playbooks that execute many **short-lived